checkmarx-ts/cxone-scan-scheduler/README.md

 ## Scan Scheduler Configuration

 The Scan Scheduler runs as a container.
 At startup, it crawls the tenant's projects and creates the scan schedule.
-It then checks hourly for any schedule changes and updates the scan schedules accordingly.
+It then checks periodically for any schedule changes and updates the scan schedules accordingly.

 ### Required Secrets